Alumni

 WELCOME

-CONNECT AND GROW
+NETWORK AND GROW

 Tritons Connect is an online community of UC San Diego alumni, students, staff and faculty.
 It's a Triton exclusive network where you can be matched with a mentor, post and apply for job opportunities, join a community group, access a directory of Triton community members, and so much more!

-Jacobs School alumni are sought after by industry leaders for their engineering knowledge and abilities.
-The Corporate Affiliates Program provides you access to career opportunities brought to you by our Corporate Partners.
-Create a profile on the Jacobs Portal*, and apply for career opportunities.
+The Corporate Affiliates Program provides our engineers and computer scientists access to career opportunities brought by our Corporate Partners.
+Create a profile on the Jacobs School Job & Internship Portal, and explore current job openings.

 Master of Advanced Studies